spinnaker/spinnaker.io/content/en/docs/setup/other_config/ci/travis.md

 ---

 title:  "Travis CI"
-description: Spinnaker supports Travis as a continuou integration system.
+description: Spinnaker supports Travis as a continuous integration system.
 ---

 You can configure Spinnaker to use [Travis